MichaelCurrin/learn-to-code/en/topics/scripting_languages/C/arrays.md

 # Arrays

-An array is a fixed-size collection of elements.
+An array is a **fixed length** collection of elements.
+There is no dynamic length array builtin into C but you can use `malloc` as per this [guide](https://www.cprogrammingbasics.com/dynamic-array-in-c/).

 See [C Arrays](https://www.tutorialspoint.com/cprogramming/c_arrays.htm) tutorial.